mutantQ/mutantq.github.io/_posts/2025-12-05-introducing-mutual.md

 This way, when someone opens an image later, they can ask: \"Did this really originate from a physical sensor?
 Was it tampered with along the way?\"—and get a cryptographically grounded answer.
 The root of trust sits in **hardware**, not just in software that can be bypassed.

+For a deeper dive into the architecture, you can read the whitepaper (PDF): [Signing Right Away](/assets/pdf/SRA-2025-10-05.pdf).

 ## How we got here

 In spring 2024, I wrote up the first version of SRA as a kind of whitepaper.
 Then I left for mandatory military service.
 When I came back, I gathered a few friends, and we tried to turn the idea into a prototype.